KarahanS/Reproduction-Study-KPCA/README.md

 ### 5) Value Vectors Convergence Analysis
 To analyze convergence between self-attention learned value vectors and KPCA-derived theoretical values, use the `value_vectors.py` script.
 Configure different models in `config.yaml` to compare results across architectures.
 This generates statistical measures of alignment between empirical and theoretical feature representations.

+### 6) Reconstruction Plot
+You can use `reconstruction.py` to generate the reconstruction plots with train/test error and individual norm values.
+Results of our experiments are stored as `csv` files in the `wandb_data` folder.
+The script will automatically load the data from the `wandb_data` folder and plot the results.

+You can use `reconstruction_relative.py` to visualize the relative average absolute error (as in Appendix B).
+This script will also load the data from the `wandb_data` folder and plot the results, similar to the script above.